viveksingh160299/flow-manager/README.md

+### Flow Manager API :-
+The flow manager Api is designed to run tasks in sequential fashion.
+This is controlled by the flow manager handler.

+### Key Highlights about the Api:
+1: The Flow Manager Api is developed using python, flask and postgreSQL.
+2: There are 2 api endpoints: /login endpoint is needed to log user in. /flow-manager is the main endpoint which excutes the task.
+3: The /flow-manager api endpoint is protected by JWT authentication.
+4: The task class is separate from flow manager classes.
+The task class implements a abstract class(interface) to ensure generic design.
+5: The generic design of the task classes allows developer to add more tasks and chain them in the api.
+6: To prevent sql injection attack, all the queries are parametrized using psycopg2.
+7: Extensive use of try except to capture failure scenarios and update the api caller about it by only passing what is required.
+No internal error stack messeges are returned as Response to api caller to ensure security.
+8: A gunicorn web server is added to allow users to make multiple api calls simultaneously.
+9: A very simple logging is implemented by guicorn.
+10: Everything is Dockerized using Podman.
+Podman is exactly similar to Docker.
+It has free usage license.
+11: There are 2 Podman images.
+One is DB image and other is Flow Manager API image.

 ### SETUP :- Flow Manager DB container
 Step 1: Navigate inside the root dir of the PostgreSQL DB folder.
 Step 2: Create a DB image by running below commands: